rwilliams/jrubywiki/C-Extension-Alternatives.md

 This page lists common C extensions and non-C alternatives you can use to replace them.

+If you are interested in helping us port an extension to JRuby, this article is helpful: [Your first Ruby native extension: Java](https://blog.jcoglan.com/2012/08/02/your-first-ruby-native-extension-java/)

 * **[RDiscount][]** - Use [kramdown][], [Maruku][] (pure Ruby) or [markdown_j][] (wrapper around a Java library)

 * **[RedCarpet][]** - Same as with **RDiscount** use alternatives such as [kramdown][], [Maruku][] or [markdown_j][]